carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 title: "Why would you contribute to open source?"
 slug: open-source-curious
 description: >
-    It feels like common wisdom lately that _obviously_ you should want to contribute to open source.
-But it isn't always clear why!
-It is unpaid work, so what do you get out of it?
+    Should you contribute to open source?
+What do you get out of it and is it for you?
 image: images/mlp-applejack-confused.png
 ---